Aeurias/NadeshikoSlimeVR/README.md

 ## Assembly

 Using a solder helping hand will make putting everything on the PCB much easier!
 While soldering, keep your solder iron's tip tinned with solder when not in use to protect from oxidation.
-Make sure to clean the PCBs from excess flux after soldering.
-You can use PCB cleaner or isopropyl alcohol.
+Use plenty of flux for surface mounts.
+Clean the PCBs from excess flux after soldering and testing, you can use PCB cleaner, isopropyl alcohol, acetone or nail varnish remover.

 The basic steps of assembly for the main trackers are: